The Dismemberment Plan: 1993–2003: Original years

-Following the massive underground success of Emergency & I, the band received an even higher profile after being invited to open for the European leg of Pearl Jam's 2000 tour.
+Following the underground success of Emergency & I, the band received an even higher profile after being invited to open for the European leg of Pearl Jam's 2000 tour.
 A co-headlining tour in 2002 with Death Cab for Cutie (called the "Death and Dismemberment Tour") also worked well to raise both bands' profiles and cross-pollinate their fanbases, as well as forge creative ties between several members.
-Later that summer and fall the Dismemberment Plan started to debut songs for their follow-up to 2001's Change.
-In 2002 the band put all the music tracks from their last two albums on their website, encouraging fans to remix the songs.
+Later that summer and fall, the Dismemberment Plan debuted songs for their follow-up to 2001's Change.
+In 2002, the band put all the music tracks from their last two albums on their website, encouraging fans to remix the songs.
 The result was 2003's A People's History of the Dismemberment Plan.

-On January 19, 2003, however, the band announced on their website that they had decided to break up after a few tours that year.
-A final show was planned for July 28, 2003, in Washington D.C.'s famous outdoor show space, Fort Reno Park.
-However come show-time a heavy rain threatened to damage their electronic equipment and drove off all but the most devoted fans, leading the band to add one more final show.
-On September 1, 2003, they closed out their career with a sold-out show at the renowned 9:30 Club, dubbed the "one last slice" show.
-By the band's breakup, Emergency & I and Change had sold 22,000 copies each in the US.
+On January 19, 2003, however, the band announced their decision to break up after a few tours that year.
+A final show was planned for July 28, 2003, at the Washington D.C. outdoor venue, Fort Reno Park.
+However, come showtime, a heavy rain threatened to damage their electronic equipment on the uncovered stage and drove off all but the most devoted fans.
+This led the band to add one more concert for September 1, 2003 — dubbed the "one last slice" show — at a sold-out 9:30 Club in Washington, D.C.
+By the band's breakup, Emergency & I and Change had each sold 22,000 copies in the United States.